Jiyuan-Yang/ror_course_online_shopping_mall/README.md

 Pay attention to the message of `Listening on`, and type this (for example, in my computer, I type `localhost:3000`) in your web browser and then you could view our project.

-When you first use this project, you make find some ERROR messages in your web browser like
+When you first use this project, you may find some ERROR messages in your web browser like

 ```
 ActiveRecord::PendingMigrationError